rtavenar/blog/dtw.md

 If you look carefully at this dataset, you might notice that there are three big families of series in it.
 Let us see if a classical clustering algorithm can detect these three typical shapes.
 To do so, we will use the $k$-means algorithm, which aims at forming clusters as compact as possible with respect to a given metric.
-By default the metric used is Euclidean distance, which gives, in our example:
+By default the metric is Euclidean distance, which gives, in our example:

 <figure>
     <img src="fig/kmeans_euc.svg" alt="$k$-means clustering with Euclidean distance" width="100%" />